Creative and Experienced Instructors

 Catherine Wells, B.F.A., M.A.

 Catherine holds a Bachelor of Fine Arts and a Master’s degree in Art Therapy.
-A practising artist, art educator and art therapist, she has worked for the past twenty-five years in the educational, community and corporate milieus with individuals and groups of all ages.
+A practising art therapist, art educator and artist, she has worked for the past twenty-five years in the educational, community and corporate milieus with individuals and groups of all ages.

 Catherine believes that art helps us think about ourselves and the world.
 Confidence, competence and communication evolve together through creative self-expression on the one hand and the development of art expertise on the other.
 As director of the Pointe-Saint-Charles Art School, she enjoys engaging with the Montreal Arts community.
 Catherine Wells’ website